ahmedwagdy-ai/mini-RAG-Professional-LLM-Application-Development/README.md

 * **FastAPI (0.115.0):** The most famous web framework for Python.
 It enforces standard code structure and better longevity.
 * **Uvicorn (0.30.6):** An **ASGI server**.
 FastAPI needs it to send requests and get responses.
     * *Production Note:* For the cloud, we might later use Gunicorn or Nginx.
+* **python-multipart:** is an essential dependency for FastAPI to parse and process `multipart/form-data`, which is required for handling HTML Form submissions and File Uploads.**

 ### The Rule of Pinned Versions
 **Never** write a package without a version.